thebravoman/software_engineering_2013/class33_homework/07/README.txt

   --> 3 <--
   Title: Manage Favourites/Recordings
   Description: A seperate "Favourites/Recordings" menu where the user can view, play, sort and delete his favourite tracks and his recordings.
-    Task 1: Designing the menu(layout, buttons, scrollable area for the tracks) - Nedelcho Delchev Task 2: Adding to favourites - Georgi Ivanov
+    Task 1: Designing the menu(layout, buttons, scrollable area for the tracks) - Georgi Ivanov and Nedelcho Delchev Task 2: Adding to favourites - Georgi Ivanov
     Task 3: Switching the view between "favourites" and "recordings" and vice versa - Georgi Ivanov Task 4: Playing tracks from the favourites/recordings list - Georgi Ivanov